Bukolad/Los-Angeles-Crime-Analysis/README.md

 # Los-Angeles-Crime-Analysis
 This project presents a detailed analysis of crime incidents reported  by the Los Angeles Police Department (LAPD) from 2020 to 2025.
-The data used for this project was sourced from Kaggle with over a million crimes .
+The data used for this project was sourced from Data.Gov website with over a million crimes .
 The goal is to uncover patterns, track crime trends, and provide actionable insights.
 # Project Background
 Los-Angeles Police Department(LAPD) was established in 1869, LAPD is the primary law enforcement agency serving nearly 4 million residents across 21 areas in Los-Angeles.
 With a mission to protect and serve, LAPD works to prevent crime, enforce laws, and ensure public safety in one of the most dynamic cities in the world.